Yunfu Guangdong, China Travel Guide

 Tipping is not customary in mainland China and is often declined or causes confusion if offered.

 A smile and a translation app can bridge many cultural gaps.
-Maintain a patient and polite demeanor in all interactions to ensure positive exchanges.
+Maintain a patient and polite demeanor in every interaction to ensure positive exchanges.

-Accessibility infrastructure in Yunfu is developing but remains limited compared to major international cities.
+Accessibility infrastructure in Yunfu is developing but stays confined compared to major international cities.

-Accessibility infrastructure in Yunfu can be limited, specifically for travelers with mobility challenges.
+Accessibility infrastructure in Yunfu can be limited, especially for travelers with mobility challenges.

 Some newer facilities, hotels, and shopping malls may feature elevators and ramps for easier access.

-Specialized services for travelers with visual or hearing impairments are limited in Yunfu.
+Specialized assistance for visually impaired travelers or hearing impairments are limited in Yunfu.

 No specific local resources for accessibility information for Yunfu are widely available in English.

-While Yunfu doesn't have an international airport, these services are useful for connecting flights.
+While Yunfu doesn't have an international airport, these services are useful for establishing a connection flights.

 Consider an airport lounge pass like Priority Pass for comfort while traveling at major connecting airports.